A sharp uniform bound for the distribution of sums of Bernoulli trials: Optimal bounds for fixed and

-Since $q_r,q_s,q_t$ are different, the gradients of the two equality constraints at this optimal point are linearly independent, while the inequality constraints are non-binding.
-Hence the Mangasarian-Fromovitz constraint qualification holds and we may find Lagrange multipliers $\alpha$ and $\beta$ to write down the following necessary optimality conditions
+Since $p_r,p_s,p_t$ are different, the gradients of the two equality constraints at this optimal point are linearly independent, while the inequality constraints are non-binding.
+Hence the Mangasarian-Fromovitz constraint qualification holds and we may find Lagrange multipliers $\lambda$ and $\mu$ such that